-While online retail is expected to increase by 26% year on year in 2015, it’s clear there’s still a long way to go.
+Whilst online retail is expected to increase by 26% year on year in 2015, it is clear there is still a long way to go.

 The overall retail growth in South Africa is around 7%, in line with the global figure of 6%.
 However, inflation eats into retail sales and the traditional brick and mortar market is still dominant.

 South African consumers are also unsure about how safe online shopping is.

 Mobile retargeting has plenty of room for growth in Japan

 A poll by AdRoll, a global tech company, this week revealed that nearly half of Japanese marketers do not use retargeting.